andreizanik/cookies-next/README.md

 ##### req

-required for server side cookies (API and getServerSideProps)
+required for server side cookies (route handlers, middleware, API and getServerSideProps)

 ##### res

-required for server side cookies (API and getServerSideProps)
+required for server side cookies (route handlers, middleware, API and getServerSideProps)

+##### cookies

+required for server actions and can be used in route handlers

 ##### domain